jquense/yup/README.md

 await schema.isValid('john'); // => false
 ```

-test functions are called with a special context, or `this` value, that exposes some useful metadata and functions.
-Older versions just expose the `this` context using `function ()`, not arrow-func, but now it's exposed too as a second argument of the test functions.
-It's allow you decide which approach you prefer.
+Test functions are called with a special context, or `this` value, that exposes some useful metadata
+and functions.
+Older versions just expose the `this` context using `function ()`, not arrow-func,
+but now it's exposed too as a second argument of the test functions.
+It's allow you decide which
+approach you prefer.

 - `this.path`: the string path of the current validation
 - `this.schema`: the resolved schema object that the test is running against.